Welland Phipps: Aviation

 Phipps moved to the Northwest Territories after returning home from the war.
 In 1953 and founded a business called Atlas Aviation, based in Resolute Bay.
 He invented a new type of balloon tundra tire that allows an aircraft to land safely on tundra.
 The type of tire is known as the Weldy Special.
 Atlas Aviation introduced the first regular scheduled airline service to Canada's most northern communities.

-It was Weldy Phipps who introduced the first scheduled airline service to the communities of Resolute Bay, Grise Fiord, Arctic Bay, and Pond Inlet.
+Phipps introduced the first scheduled airline service to the communities of Resolute Bay, Grise Fiord, Arctic Bay, and Pond Inlet.
 Their citizens have special memories of him.
-The Inuit named him Angayuroluk, an affectionate nickname roughly translated as "poor older brother".

-Weldy was fortunate enough to obtain the registration CF-WWP (his initials) for one of his first Twin Otters.
+The Inuit named him "Angayuroluk", an affectionate nickname roughly translated as "poor older brother".
+He was fortunate enough to obtain the registration CF-WWP (his initials) for one of his first Twin Otters.

-On April 5, 1971 his wife, Frances Phipps (Fran) was recognized by the Guinness Book of World Records as the first woman to set foot on the North Pole, when she accompanied him on a flight to install a navigation beacon.
+On April 5, 1971, his wife, Frances Phipps, was recognized by the Guinness Book of World Records as the first woman to set foot on the North Pole, when she accompanied him on a flight to install a navigation beacon.

 Phipps delivered supplies to a number of notable arctic expeditions, including Ralph Plaisted in 1967 and 1968.
 He retired from his aviation career in 1972.